-See Personnel Security checklist in Appendix 'G'
+See Personnel Security checklist in Appendix 'E'.

-thirteen information security
+twelve information security

-The loss of confidentiality, integrity and most importantly, availability of information in paper or electronic format can be a critical problem for organisations.
-Many rely on their information systems to carry out business or nationally critical functions and manage safety and engineering systems.
+The loss of confidentiality, integrity and most importantly availability of information in paper or electronic format can be a critical problem for organisations.
+Many faith groups rely on computers for accounting, record keeping and managing the organisation.

-Your confidential information may be of interest to business competitors, criminals, foreign intelligence services or terrorists.
-They may attempt to access your information by breaking into your IT systems, by obtaining the data you have thrown away or by infiltrating your organisation.
-Such an attack could disrupt your business and damage your reputation.
+Your computers and the confidential information stored on them may be of interest to criminals, foreign intelligence services or terrorists.
+They may attempt to access your information by breaking into your IT systems, by obtaining the data you have thrown away or by infiltrating your faith group.
+Such an attack could disrupt your service and damage your reputation.